Organisation of Eastern Caribbean States

 The Organisation of Eastern Caribbean States (OECS; French: Organisation des États de la Caraïbe orientale, OECO) is an inter-governmental organisation dedicated to economic harmonisation and integration, protection of human and legal rights, and the encouragement of good governance between countries and territories in the Eastern Caribbean.
 It also performs the role of spreading responsibility and liability in the event of natural disaster.

-The administrative body of the OECS is the Commission, which is based in Castries, the capital of Saint Lucia.
+The administrative body of the OECS is the Commission, which is headquartered in Castries, the capital of Saint Lucia.

 OECS operates an economic union within the larger CARICOM economic union.
 Eight members operate as a currency union - the Eastern Caribbean Currency Union, using the Eastern Caribbean dollar.

 History

 OECS was created on 18 June 1981, with the Treaty of Basseterre, which was named after the capital city of St. Kitts and Nevis.
-OECS is the successor of the Leewards Islands' political organization known as the West Indies Associated States (WISA).
+OECS is the successor of the Leewards Islands' political organisation known as the West Indies Associated States (WISA).

 One prominent aspect of OECS economic bloc has been the accelerated pace of trans-national integration among its member states.

-The seven protocol members of the OECS, as well as two of the four associate members—Anguilla and the British Virgin Islands—are either full or associate members of the Caribbean Community (CARICOM) and were among the second group of countries that joined the CARICOM Single Market and Economy (CSME).
+The seven protocol members of the OECS, as well as two of the five associate members—Anguilla and the British Virgin Islands—are either full or associate members of the Caribbean Community (CARICOM) and were among the second group of countries that joined the CARICOM Single Market and Economy (CSME).
 Martinique is currently negotiating to become an associate member of the Caribbean Community.